 Mendocino County Board of Supervisors

-From top row left to right: Supervisor Dan Gjerde, Supervisor Dan Hamburg, Supervisor Carre Brown, Chairman John McCowen, and Supervisor Georgeanne Croskey
+From top row left to right: Supervisor Dan Gjerde, Chairman Dan Hamburg, Supervisor Carre Brown, Supervisor John McCowen, and Vice-Chair Georgeanne Croskey

 - 1st District: Supervisor Carre Brown

 The Mendocino County Board of Supervisors’ mission is to create and maintain a responsive and responsible government that enhances the quality of life of the people of Mendocino County.
 The County’s mission is to deliver services that meet: Public safety, health, social, cultural, education, transportation, economic, and environmental needs of our communities.